-- It doesn’t take much for men to become addicted to pornography.
+- It doesn’t take much to become addicted to pornography.
 Just like any other type of addiction, porn addicts experience physical and emotional compulsions that can destroy their lives and relationships with loved ones.

 - Children are not safe from becoming addicted to pornography.
 As pornography has become increasingly more accessible, children are becoming exposed at a younger age, increasing their chances of becoming addicted.

 In spite of the glamorous image pornographers portray in the media, sexually explicit materials are toxic and have destroyed countless homes and lives.
 Widespread public support for vigorously enforcing obscenity laws is being ignored while the federal government has completely halted all efforts at pursuing pornographers.
 Combating the harms brought about by pornography begins in the home by ensuring that every member of the family is aware of and protected from the devastating effects pornography causes.